 Computer Engineering, ECEi Stream, B.A.Sc.
-(Class of 2021)
+(Class of 2024)

-Elective courses in years three and four are to be chosen from Electives Lists A, B and C shown below (under Fourth Year), and by consulting suggested Streams and prerequisite paths.
+Elective courses in years three and four are to be chosen from Electives Lists A, B, and C, and by consulting suggested Streams and prerequisite paths.
 Your complete degree program must: